 - have heart problems, heart defects or high blood pressure

-- have mental problems including psychosis, mania, bipolar illness or depression, or have a family history of suicide
+- have mental problems including psychosis, mania, bipolar illness or depression, or have a family history of suicide, bipolar illness, or depression

 - have circulation problems in fingers and toes